Lurkers in the Dark

 A buff to 'Blood for Khorne'.
 The Slashing weapon ability now adds Stagger on top of Bleed.
 If an enemy with Bleed receives a second Stagger, they take 1 damage and lose the Bleed token.

 Commentary – Making these lunatics more accurate is terrifying.
-With access to Stagger tech (e.g. Raging Tremors), you can create a nasty ping‑damage engine.
+If they can gain access to Stagger tech (e.g. Raging Tremors), you can create a nasty ping‑damage engine.

 Kurnoth's Heralds 💪